Non-stop flights to Chicago (MDW)

 From El Paso, Fort Lauderdale, Fort Myers, Grand Rapids and Hartford, all direct flights to Chicago are operated by Southwest Airlines.

-From Houston, Jacksonville and Kansas City, all direct flights to Chicago are operated by Southwest Airlines.
+From Houston, Indianapolis, Jacksonville and Kansas City, all direct flights to Chicago are operated by Southwest Airlines.

-From Knoxville, the only airline with direct flights is Allegiant.
-This is a seasonal route that starts in May and ends in November.
+From Knoxville, direct flights are offered by Allegiant.
+This is a seasonal route that starts in May and ends in August.

-From Long Beach, Los Angeles, Louisville, Manchester and Memphis, all direct flights to Chicago are operated by Southwest Airlines.
+From Las Vegas, Long Beach, Los Angeles, Louisville, Manchester and Memphis, all direct flights to Chicago are operated by Southwest Airlines.

 From Minneapolis, you can fly non-stop with Delta (SkyTeam) or Southwest Airlines.

-From New Haven, direct flights are offered by Avelo Airlines.
-This is a seasonal route that starts in May and ends in September.
+From Newark, direct flights are offered by Frontier Airlines.
+This is a seasonal route that starts in March and ends in May.

-From New Orleans, New York City, Norfolk, Oakland, East Bay, Oklahoma City, Omaha and Ontario, all direct flights to Chicago are operated by Southwest Airlines.
+From Norfolk, Oakland, East Bay, Oklahoma City, Omaha and Ontario, all direct flights to Chicago are operated by Southwest Airlines.

-From Philadelphia and Phoenix, all direct flights to Chicago are operated by Frontier Airlines and Southwest Airlines.
+From Palm Springs, Panama City, Pensacola and Philadelphia, all direct flights to Chicago are operated by Southwest Airlines.

 From Pittsburgh, Portland, Portland and Providence, all direct flights to Chicago are operated by Southwest Airlines.